Filter By

 Sharps Containers – Prevent accidental needle sticks and properly dispose of needles in sharps containers.
 There are a variety of Sharps recovery solutions available, so you can choose the right size container when you're traveling or working in your store.
 Sign up for the sharps removal program.

-Topical Skin Cleansers – It is important to thoroughly clean each client’s skin before you begin tattooing them.
+Topical Skin Cleansers – It is important to thoroughly clean each client's skin before you begin tattooing them.
 Green soap is one of the most popular pre-tattoo cleansers, but it's not your only option.
-However, you should avoid pure rubbing alcohol because while it can help the ink penetrate the skin more easily, it can also cause the ink to be carried further into the skin system than desired. a person.
+However, you should avoid pure rubbing alcohol because while it can help the ink penetrate the skin more easily, it can also cause the ink to be carried further into the skin system than desired. to person.